xlladdins/xll/docs/Excel4MacrosE-G.md

 | TRUE               | Routes the file         |
 | FALSE              | Does not route the file |

-Omitted   If you've specified recipients for routing, displays a dialog box asking if you want to save the file
+Omitted&nbsp;&nbsp;&nbsp;If you've specified recipients for routing, displays a dialog box asking if you want to save the file

 **Remarks**